nturley/netlistsvg/README.md

 As I recall, I iterate over each input port and determine whether I need additional splits or joins to satisfy the port.
 Then I add the new signals as available signals for the rest of the ports to use.

-KlayJS handles all of the wire junctions.
+ElkJS handles all of the wire junctions.
 Sometimes it does some odd things.
 I'm still figuring it out.
 ## Input JSON
 This is designed to handle Yosys netlist format but we ignore most of it.
 This is what we are looking at.
 Currently, we only draw the first module in the modules object.
 ```json